Getting to Know Allah

 Surah 17, The Night Journey

-The night journey is a reference to the night the Prophet flew to heaven on a horse name Al Burak to meet with God.
-In this two revelation account of the destruction of Thamud, Allah alludes to this short time get-together when He gave His Messenger a glimpse of Hell and the tree at the bottom of Hell – the Tree of Zaqqum, “the tree cursed in the Qur’an” in revelation 17:60 – which will provide the food for the sinners e.g. the people of Thamud.
+The Night Journey is a reference to the night Muhammad flew to Paradise on Al Burak, a winged horse, to meet with the god for whom he spoke (a complete account of this visit can be found in Chapter “Prayers – One-on-One with Allah”).
+In this two-revelation account of the destruction of Thamud, Allah alludes to this short get-together during which He gave His spokesman a glimpse of Hell and “the tree cursed in the Qur’an,” the infamous tree of Zaqqum growing at the bottom of His inferno.

 17:60 [Remember] when We said to you; “Your Lord encompasses mankind.
 We did not make the vision We showed you except as a trial to mankind, and likewise the tree cursed in the Qur’an.
 We warn them, but that only increased their tyranny."

 In The Poets, the people regret what they did to Allah’s camel.
 Being sorry would not deter the Wrath of the Compassionate.